 For example, attempts to restore such gems as Holabird & Roche's Chicago Building at State and Madison have been complicated by the structure's small floor layouts.
 They limit the roster of potential tenants, since firms today require both more people and more machines than they did 90 years ago.

 The Rookery, in contrast, boasts remarkably open floors with 24,000 square feet of rentable space on each level, which make possible 66 "executive class" offices per floor.

 Many of the building's older features lent themselves to new uses.
 The four "shear towers"—ceiling-to-basement masonry towers that anchored the building against heavy winds—have been converted variously into fire stairs, utility closets, and office kitchens.
 The concrete floors, constructed over tile arches, were trenched to a depth of eight inches to accommodate communications cables, sparing any need to compromise the 10-to-12-foot ceiling heights.

-The light court that penetrates the interior of the building is another onetime necessity that has been transformed into an amenity.
-The mullions of the interior windows are different on each level—a marked (and marketable) difference from newer office buildings, where the only interesting architecture visible above the lobby is older buildings that can be seen through the exterior windows.
+The light court that penetrates the interior of the building is another one-time necessity that has been transformed into an amenity.
+The mullions of the interior windows are different on each level—a marked (and marketable) difference from newer office buildings, where the only interesting architecture visible above the lobby is the older buildings nearby that can be seen through the exterior windows.
 As a result, the structure that once was desirable because it was new today is desirable because it is not.

 Baldwin officials say they are eyeing another landmark property for restoration, this one in the East Loop.
 If at first you do succeed, try, try again. ●